rhagerty/taskmanager/README.md

-# FreeThought Planner - The digital planner made with neurodiversity in mind.
+# FreeThought Planner - The digital planner made with neurodivergent people in mind.

 # Introduction